 Award-winning school

-In 2012, École Au-coeur-de-l’île received the WoodWorks BC Design Award for Institutional Wood Design—Large.
+In 2012, École Au-coeur-de-l’île received the WoodWorks BC Design Award for Institutional Wood Design—Large (external link).
 The award recognizes the benefits of wood in a large institutional application while showcasing the special qualities of wood such as strength, durability, beauty, versatility and cost effectiveness.
 The judges praised the appropriate and elegant use of wood in the school, especially the use of certified timber in its 3,000-square-metre roof.